kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

     - Delegated Job: `PodGroup` has a controller ownerRef to the Job and links to the parent-owned `Workload`/`CompositePodGroup` (no Job-owned `Workload` exists).
   - Naming abbreviations for `Workload` and `PodGroup`.
-  - Discovery only matches objects with a controller `ownerReference` to the Job: a `Workload` with `spec.controllerRef` to the Job but no controller `ownerReference` is ignored and the controller compiles its own.
+  - Discovery and management are independent: a `PodGroup` with the selected template reference and any ownerReference to the current Job UID is discovered, but is mutated or deleted only if that reference is the controller ownerReference.
-  - Ambiguity: two controller-owned `Workload`s (or `PodGroup`s) for one Job produce an `UnsupportedWorkloadStructure` Warning event, pods are created without `schedulingGroup`, and `job_scheduling_object_syncs_total{result="error"}` is incremented.
+  - Ambiguity and drift: two controller-owned `Workload`s (or `PodGroup`s) for one Job, or a controller-owned `Workload` whose `PodGroupTemplates` count is not 1.
+Repairing the objects clears the condition and pod creation resumes with `schedulingGroup`.
-  - Drift: a controller-owned `Workload` whose `PodGroupTemplates` count is not 1 produces an `UnsupportedWorkloadStructure` Warning event and the same fallback.
+  - Suspend/resume: the `PodGroup` is deleted only after the suspended Job's pods are gone and the `Workload` is retained.
+A resume before the delete is issued reuses the same `PodGroup` UID.
-  - Suspend/resume: the `PodGroup` is deleted only after the suspended Job has no pods (`PodGroupDeleted`), the `Workload` is retained, a `gang.minCount` change while suspended is applied to the `Workload`, and a new `PodGroup` is created on resume with the current `minCount`.
     A Job created with `spec.suspend: true` gets a `Workload` but no `PodGroup` until first resume.

 ##### Integration tests

 Existing tests in `test/integration/job/job_test.go` (v1.37):
-- `TestJobGangScheduling`: lifecycle for `Basic` and `Gang` Jobs (create, discover, delete; `Workload` and `PodGroup` are materialized, pods carry `schedulingGroup`, deletion cascades), passthrough of topology constraints, disruption mode and resourceClaims, and the multiple-object fallback.
+- `TestJobGangScheduling`: lifecycle for `Basic` and `Gang` Jobs (create, discover, delete; `Workload` and `PodGroup` are materialized, pods carry `schedulingGroup`, deletion cascades), passthrough of topology constraints, disruption mode and resourceClaims, and blocking on multiple objects.
 - `TestJobGangSchedulingElasticScaling`: updating `spec.scheduling.schedulingPolicy.gang.minCount`
   (or `spec.parallelism` when `minCount` is unset) updates the `Workload` and the runtime `PodGroup`.
 - `TestJobGangSchedulingSuspendResume`: suspend/resume behavior (updated for Beta, see above).